cmtdrt/Mirage/README.md

 Run `mirage serve`.
 Call `GET /api/users/32` → the response will have `"id": 32`.
 Any `{varName}` in the response is replaced by the URL value.

-Your API is live on `http://localhost:8080` ✨
+Your API is now live on `http://localhost:8080` !

 ## Installation & Usage